Fonkoze: Growing the New Institutions

-At the end of 1998, Fonkoze had 645 member organizations, 5,134 savings accounts with total deposits of 9,878,735 gourdes (almost US$600,000), 2,607 group borrowers with the total volume of outstanding loans at 7,038,578 gourdes (about $US426,580).
+At the end of 1998, Fonkoze had 645 member organizations, 5,134 savings accounts with total deposits of 9,878,735 gourds (almost US$600,000), 2,607 group borrowers with the total volume of outstanding loans at 7,038,578 gourds (about $US426,580).
 They had 15 branches, and 101 employees.
-In addition to important donors and investors, Fonkoze was fortunate to have dedicated partners in its early development, including Arnold & Porter, Fairfield University School of Business, Duquesque University, and City National Bank of New Jersey.
+In addition to important donors and investors, Fonkoze was fortunate to have dedicated partners in its early development, including Arnold & Porter, Fairfield University School of Business, Duquesne University, and City National Bank of New Jersey.
 In-kind technical assistance was key to assisting the staff of Fonkoze to attack the learning gap they were facing, and be able to offer professional, high-quality, financial services to the poor.